 How Are States Divided in Germany?

 The states of Germany are divided into 16 states or Bundeslander.
-Two of the states are city-states, and Bremen and Bremerhaven combine to create a third city-state.
+Two states are city-states, and Bremen and Bremerhaven combine to create a third city-state.

 There are also seven major regions of Germany.
 These include the Northeast German Plain, the Northwest German Plain, the Western Central Uplands, the Eastern Central Uplands, the South German Scarplands, the Alpine Foreland, and the North Sea and Baltic Sea.